 Tag Archives: West Texas

-This summer your public radio station in West Texas is hitting the state parks in our area and taking a look at the stories behind the places in our backyard.
-First up, we head to Big Bend … Continue reading
+This summer we’ve been hitting the road and heading to the state and national parks in our area, taking a look at the stories behind these places right in our backyard.
+For our final stop, we head to Big Bend … Continue reading

 Corpus Christi Port Ramps Up After Crude Oil Export Ban Lifted: New Pipelines Proposed Linking Permian Basin To Port

 CORPUS CHRISTI, Texas -A surge in production in the Permian Basin of west Texas, already the nation’s highest producing oilfield, is extracting more crude oil than refiners in Texas can handle.
 But now, producers in the Permian have new outlets for that oil with economic … Continue reading